 Filmmaker Steven Okazaki, whose father was imprisoned at Heart Mountain, captures this essential piece of history in a way that is both compelling and relatable: providing vivid accounts of daily life in the camps as well as the resilience of those imprisoned there.

-ALL WE COULD CARRY is screened for all visitors to the Heart Mountain Interpretive Center in Powell, Wyoming.
+ALL WE COULD CARRY is screened for visitors to the Heart Mountain Interpretive Center in Powell, Wyoming.

 Produced for the HEART MOUNTAIN WYOMING FOUNDATION